kora-projects/kora-docs/mkdocs/blog/en/cost-of-missing-integration.md

 That continuity lowers the cost of experimentation.

-## The Right Comparison Is the Cost of the First Missing Integration
+## The Right Comparison Is the Cost of the First Missing Integration { #right-comparison }

 Imagine two frameworks.